 Traumatic events may also be experienced indirectly, such as being the paramedic on duty or driving by the scene of the car accident.
 Family and friends of survivors may experience secondary trauma by hearing what happened to the survivor.
 Watching, hearing, or reading about the traumatic event on a news outlet may also affect people differently.

 Traumatic events can affect different people differently, although they all have in common that such an event is emotionally distressing.
 For some people, time and talking about what they have experienced or witnessed may help them to recover on their own.

-Other people will develop symptoms of Post Traumatic Stress Disorder (PTSD) or Acute Stress Disorder (AST).
 Common responses to a traumatic event are :